PGScatalog/pgsc_calc/docs/index.rst

   computation of multiple PGS.
 - Matches variants in the scoring files against variants in the target dataset (in plink bfile/pfile or VCF format).
 - Calculates PGS for all samples (linear sum of weights and dosages).
-- Creates a summary report to visualize score distributions and pipeline metadata (variant matching QC).
+- Creates a summary report to visualise score distributions and pipeline metadata (variant matching QC).

 And optionally has additional functionality to: